 To ensure you keep your WordPress administrator account secure and unreachable from malicious hackers, follow the below tips:

 - Enable WordPress HTTPS for the login pages to ensure that your WordPress administrator and users credentials can never be captured and exposed, as explained in Hacking the WordPress login.

 - You should only have one WordPress administrator account and assign the least possible privileges to other WordPress user.
 Use WordPress roles wisely, as explained in Use WordPress Roles for Improved WordPress Security.

 - Only use the WordPress administrator account when its privileges are needed, for example when you need to install or update a plugin, when you need to modify the settings of a plugin or update the WordPress installation.

 - Do not write any content such as blog posts and WordPress pages and publish them with the WordPress administrator account.
 If you do the WordPress administrator username will be disclosed, thus making it easier for a malicious attacker to launch a targeted dictionary, or password brute force attack.

 - Do not share your WordPress administrator account credentials.
 If a developer needs administrator access to your WordPress site, create a temporary administrator account for the developer and once the project is ready, delete such account.
-It is also important to use a WordPress security monitoring plugin such as WP Security Audit Log to track the activity of third party contractors.
+It is also important to use a WordPress security monitoring plugin such as WP Activity Log to track the activity of third party contractors.